gibaohung-dev/My-project-club/.github/ISSUE_TEMPLATE/issue-report-page.md

 ---

-If you find any issue just type it into this report page
+This will show how many issue in this website per report